How Much Does Welding School Cost in Arkansas?

 comprehensive welding program details

-Financial aid and scholarships can help offset the cost, but plan for the full program requirements when budgeting your time and funding.
+Financial aid and scholarships can offset the cost, but plan for the full program requirements when budgeting your time and funding.

 Total Program Cost

-The 910 clock hours (80 class, 830 lab) justify the equipment spend if you plan to pursue pipe and structural work; hands-on time translates directly to marketable skills.
+That puts your out-of-pocket exposure at around $30,697 before financial aid.
+The 910 clock hours (80 classroom, 830 lab) justify that equipment spend if you plan to pursue pipe and structural work.
+Hands-on time translates directly to marketable skills.

 Graduation Requirements